npup/config-helper-rollup/README.md

-To make the resulting configuration include settings for anything like styles, templates, svelte, jsx or TypeScript, supply a corresponding options object - or use the chaining syntax:
+To make the resulting configuration include settings for anything like styles, templates, svelte, jsx or TypeScript - supply a corresponding options object (or use the chaining syntax):

     chr("myApp", {
         styles: true,